eyalk11/compare-my-stocks/README.md

 For instance:

 Yo can divide the stocks into sectors, and compare the performance of different sector!

 * chart of average price change of  FANG vs interesting stock in  China)
 * chart of profit of each section

-You can compare your profit with a theoritical situation in which you have bought the index!
+You can compare your profit at any time to a theoritical situation in which you have bought the index(the exact same time)!